-Wondering what is involved in a mole map, what training our team undergoes, if a mole map is covered under health insurance?
+Wondering what is involved in a mole map or skin check, what training our team undergoes, if mole mapping is covered under health insurance?

 Browse the answers below, if you can’t find what you’re looking for, ask us.

 What are the costs of workplace skin cancer assessments?

 Skin Smart Australia is very competitive with their corporate rates.
 We have professional dermatoscopists in all states, so that travel expenses are not charged within 25kms of all capital cities.
 There are many factors which determine the price of corporate skin checks, so requesting a written quote is the most efficient way to make a decision.
 We attempt to have quotes with the client within 24 hours of the request.
 Please either call our office or utilise the “Contact Us” form.

 What is required at a corporate site for workplace health assessments?

 There is very little that is required at the workplace.
 Privacy is essential for the staff member, so a private room is a necessity.
 Two chairs and a desk are also requested.
 In addition, each site needs a dedicated contact person, so that when the Skin Smart Dermatoscopist arrives, the contact can orientate them to the site.